iotaledger/tangle-utils-website/README.md

 ## API

-The API facilitates all the services required by `client` web UI.
+The API facilitates all the services required by `client` web UI, like currency conversion.

 See [./api/README.md](./api/README.md) for more details.